MetOffice/jules/doc/source/namelists/drive.nml.rst

    :type: real
    :default: None

-   If total preciption or total rainfall are given, then :nml:mem:`t_for_con_rain` is the near-surface air temperature (K) at or above which rainfall is assumed to be convective in origin.
+   If total precipitation or total rainfall are given, then :nml:mem:`t_for_con_rain` is the near-surface air temperature (K) at or above which rainfall is assumed to be convective in origin.
 At lower temperatures, all the rainfall is assumed to be large-scale in origin.
 In this configuration all snow is assumed to be large-scale in origin.
 The default value used to be 373.15 K but in general this is not recommended as it effectively means all precipitation is large-scale; a value of 293.15 K might be more appropriate.

    Also see :nml:mem:`JULES_SOIL::confrac`.